Nan Goldin

 Exhibition organized by Moderna Museet in collaboration with Pirelli HangarBicocca, Milano, Stedelijk Museum, Amsterdam, Neue Nationalgalerie, Berlin and Réunion des musées nationaux – Grand Palais, Paris

-Goldin was appointed Commandeur des Arts et des Lettres (2006), and has been the recipient of numerous awards, including the Käthe Kollwitz Prize, Berlin (2022); the Centenary Medal from London’s Royal Photographic Society (2018); the Edward MacDowell Medal, New Hampshire (2012); the Hasselblad Award, Gothenburg, Sweden (2007).
-In 2017 Goldin founded P.A.I.N.
-(Prescription Addiction Intervention Now), a direct-action group that specifically targets the billionaire Sackler family.
+Goldin was appointed Commandeur des Arts et des Lettres in 2006 and has received several prestigious awards, including the Kering Women in Motion Award for Photography (2025), the Käthe Kollwitz Prize, Berlin (2022), the Centenary Medal from London’s Royal Photographic Society (2018), the Edward MacDowell Medal, New Hampshire (2012), and the Hasselblad Award, Gothenburg, Sweden (2007).